 Jerome has always valued education and the pursuit of excellence.
 In 2004 he graduated from Rutgers University Mason Gross School for the performing arts.
-Later, the summer of 2007 Jerome earned a MM from the prestigious Juilliard School in Manhattan NY.
+Later, the summer of 2007 Jerome earned a masters degree from the prestigious Juilliard School in Manhattan NY.

 At Juilliard, Jennings became the first Jazz Studies recipient of the Morse Fellowship, a program that brings the performing arts to New York City school students and their classroom teachers in annual artist residencies.
 Morse Fellows prepare their own curriculum and teach two classes per week throughout the academic year in area schools.
 This pioneering program brings much-needed music instruction to schools that are underserved in the arts, while providing select Juilliard students the opportunity to mature as teaching artists.

 Jerome has a love and passion for history.
 In 2014, under the tutelage of historian, professor, disc jockey, producer Phil Schaap Jerome passed Jazz At Lincoln Center’s Swing University 301 course: The most comprehensive study of jazz from a non-performance perspective, available.
 Jazz At Lincoln Center has Jerome Jennings on file as an accredited jazz scholar.
 Beginning fall 2017, Jerome accepted the position as Resident Director of The Juilliard Jazz Orchestra